What is a concussion?

 - Sport-specific re-integration including eye-tracking, sport drills, coordination, multi-direction physical exercises

-We have ImPACT trained physical therapists (ITPT) and see patients directly, or by referral from a healthcare provider.
-If you think you have sustained a concussion or have been diagnosed with a concussion or post-concussion syndrome, please call us at 503-558-0112.
-We are happy to schedule you an appointment and to assist in any questions, or guidance you need.
-Treatment is covered by insurance and we are in-network providers with most insurance companies.
+If you think you have sustained a concussion or have been diagnosed with a concussion or post-concussion syndrome, please contact one of our concussion trained specialists.
+We are happy to schedule you an appointment and to assist with any questions, or guidance you need.